shamshadkhan/Amarphone-Book/README.md

 # amarapp

 Description:
-Its a project build in html,css,javascript to show the features of the bike ride application build by me using cake php
+Its a project build in html,css,javascript to show the features of the bike ride app

 Procedure:
 Place in any directory to run the project